Medically Reviewed by Dr. Majid Tanveer, DVM

 A dog likes it when he remains busy or engaged in activities.
 Well, they are not usually as lazy as humans.
 They get bored when they have nothing to do.

 This boredom or monotonousness can even make them do something crazy at times.
 And most of the time, your dog would start licking when bored.

 If there’s another dog around, he will start approaching and licking.
 In addition to that, you already know ear wax works them up.

 Thus, it would be a bonus if they smelled the ear wax or any infections.
 But if you have another fresh dog at home, it is alright.
 And try to keep the ears of your dogs clean.

 Licking ears can become risky if it’s of a stranger or stray dog.
 Otherwise, a petite licking of the ears is excellent for your dog.

 How to Stop My Dog from Licking Ears?

 Stopping your dog from licking its ears can be as simple as thinking.
 All you need is to divert his mind from what he is doing.

 That is, you need to replace the actions with something better.
 You can give your dog something else to lick, which is not unhealthy.

 Like, a chicken or beef bone can be a good one to replace.
 They would love to lick that and would keep on doing that.

 You can also try letting your dog fetch and divert his mind.
 But do not forcibly let your dog come out of that situation.
 This might hamper his mental state.

 This is how you can quickly stop your dog from licking its ears.

 Should I stop my dog when he starts licking me?

 No, it would help if you did not stop your dog when he licks you.
-If you need to take a shower or anything, you may stop him, though.
+You may stop him if you need to shower or anything.
 Your dog generally licks you to show the affection he has for you.
-Thus, it is wonderful if your dog licks you quite often.
+Thus, it is beautiful if your dog licks you quite often.